UpFilT

 • The efficient upcycling of offcuts into a high-quality filament for 3D printing with reproducible material properties.

-• The development of a process-optimized 3D printing method based on the Fused Filament Fabrication (FFF) process with the possibility to use the thermoformed components directly as a print bed.
+• The development of a process-optimized 3D printing method based on the Fused Filament Fabrication (FFF) process with the possibility of using the thermoformed components directly as a printing bed.